One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 More often than not, it has to do with the budget.
 So today, we’ll compare different pricing methods to help you select one that makes sense for your business.

-While fraud prevention comes in all shapes and sizes, two models tend to be favoured by vendors: micro fees and chargeback guarantee.
+While fraud protection comes in all shapes and sizes, two models tend to be favoured by vendors: micro fees and chargeback guarantee.
 We’ll describe them in detail and weigh their pros and cons to see which one should work for you.

-The Chargeback Guarantee Model
+The Chargeback Guarantee Model in Fraud Prevention

 Breaking down the process to its bare minimum, this is how it would look:

-- The vendor accepts or denies payments
+- The vendor accepts or denies payments based on analyzed data

 - One payment goes through, but the customer asks for chargeback